 - Successful completion of a Bachelor of Science degree, or equivalent.

-Applications are evaluated on the basis of:
+The admission process is holistic, and applications are evaluated on the basis of:

 - Grades (minimum 3.0 GPA)

 - Three recommendation letters

 - General GRE scores (waived for the 2020-2021 application cycle)

 - Foreign students will be required to submit a TOEFL score and occasionally a TSE score

 - Applicant essays.